Yemiolive/Projects/README.md

 # Projects
-A collection of my work
+A collection of my work and projects I participated in